 This program is designed to serve students with diverse backgrounds and goals and provides students with core skills, general knowledge in modern biology, and specific techniques relevant to specialized fields within biology.
 It is a common stepping-stone degree to UALR’s Ph.D. in applied bioscience.

-The Master of Arts option includes the 13 credit hour core curriculum, 3 hours of seminar, and 20 hours of electives, including at least 9 hours at the 7000 level or above.
-Students may not receive credit for thesis research hours under this option.
+The Master of Arts option is a 36-credit-hour degree that includes 13 hours core curriculum, 3 hours of seminar, and 20 hours of electives, including at least 9 hours at the 7000 level or above.
+Students do not receive credit for thesis research hours in the MA program.